 The investigations and management of anaemia in ICU have been explored to a great depth in Question 9 from the second paper of 2005 and the identical Question 4 from the first paper of 2003.
-There have been numerous other questions about anaemia (eg. Question 18.1 and Question 18.2 from the first paper of 2015) but they have generally been more concerned with the interpretation of iron studies and morphological abnormalities of red blood cells.
+There have been numerous other questions about anaemia (eg. Question 18.1 and Question 18.2 from the first paper of 2015, or the identical Question 12.1 and Question 12.2 from the first paper of 2019) but they have generally been more concerned with the interpretation of iron studies and morphological abnormalities of red blood cells.

 Probably the best single reference for this topic is this excellent article from the Mayo Clinic Proceedings (2003).
 In addition to this generic anaemia chapter, one may also wish to look at the chapter on haemolytic anaemia broadly, and autoimmune haemolysis specifically: these disorders seem to come up rather frequently in the exam papers, more so than one might expect from their community prevalence.

 Classification of anaemia

 Together with the low haemoglobin result one usually also gets a whole panel of RBC volume and Hb content indices, which immediately allows one to classify the anaemia into groups.
 These groups are organised by corpuscular haemoglobin content and RBC size.
 Alternatively, one could classify anaemia according to the pathophysiological mechanism, as in this article by Berlot et al (2014).